|Available 100% online||Credit Hours||Tuition||Application Deadline||Test Requirements|

 - Chemical Process Consulting

 Our core management curriculum and technical tracks offer the engineering professional a tech-savvy alternative to the MBA.
 Our graduates are prepared to meet the global market with leadership, communication and negotiation skills that compliment their technical expertise.
-With a Professional Science Masters in Engineering and Business, you are in a class of innovating and pioneering engineering professionals.
+With a Professional Science Master of Engineering and Business, you are in a class of innovating and pioneering engineering professionals.

 Engineering and Business Faculty